The Dæmons: Plot

+The leader of the dig perishes, but the Doctor somehow recovers, presumably due to his alien physiology.
 Captain Mike Yates and Sergeant Benton arrive at the village the following morning, but the Brigadier, arriving later, finds himself unable to enter the village, as there is an invisible dome-shaped barrier, 10 miles in diameter and one mile high, surrounding it that causes anything trying to enter to heat up and burst into flame.
 He contacts Yates and is briefed on the situation while the Doctor and Jo return to the dig where they find a small spaceship in the mound, which has been condensed.
-From this, the Doctor realises that the Master is trying to conjure up an ancient and all-powerful demon, who is seen on Earth to be the Devil but is actually an alien.
+From this, the Doctor realises that the Master is trying to conjure up an ancient and all-powerful demon, who is seen on Earth to be the Devil but is an alien.
 The Doctor explains that the Dæmons have used Earth as a giant experiment throughout its history, becoming part of human myth.
 The Master has called the Dæmon up once, and right now, it is so small as to be invisible.
 The third summoning, however, could signal the end of the experiment, and the world.

 The Master summons up Azal again and demands to be given the Dæmon's power, but Azal warns him that he is not the Master's servant.
 Azal says on his third appearance, he will decide if Earth deserves to continue existing.
 If so, he will give it to the Master.
 Azal then vanishes in another heat wave.

 The Doctor is captured by a mob of villagers working for the Master.
 They tie him up to a maypole and plan to burn him alive, but with the help of Miss Hawthorne and Benton he escapes.
 In the Church cavern Jo and Yates watch as the Master summons Azal one last time.
 They try to interrupt the ritual but are taken prisoner.
 As Jo is prepared as a sacrifice to Azal, the Brigadier manages to get through the heat barrier and enter the village.
 The Doctor manages to avoid Bok, who is guarding the Church and gets into the cavern, where the Master is expecting him.
 Outside, UNIT troops are held back by Bok.

 The Doctor and the Master both try to appeal to Azal but for opposite reasons.
 The huge, devil-like figure decides to give his power to the Master, and fires electricity at the Doctor to kill him.
 However, Jo, steps in front of the Doctor, asking Azal to kill her instead.
 Azal is unable to comprehend this illogical act of self-sacrifice, and his power turns against him, destroying himself and the Church.
 The Master tries to escape but is captured by the UNIT troops and taken away.
 The Doctor, Jo, Miss Hawthorne and the UNIT team join the villagers in their May Day celebrations.